 This one seems like an obvious call.
 But is often missed due to the temporary nature of the job and the costs associated with buying and installing.
 Place CCTV cameras at important points throughout the site.
 Examples include the entry gate and other important or high-risk areas around the site that lack clear visibility or where high-value items are kept.
 Add clear and visible signage that CCTV is in constant use as a further deterrence.

 Employing nighttime security guards provide that extra layer of protection to your construction site security plan.
 Having a physical presence lowers the risk of theft and vandalism to the property.
 Security guards can also double-check that your CCTV cameras, lighting and locks are in working order every night through their nightly rounds.
 If this seems too much, another alternative is to employ a watch team that can oversee the activity of your CCTV from an offsite location.

 Equipment and construction materials

-Take note of your equipment and materials, including model and serial numbers for insurance purposes.
-Ensure all your equipment are all locked in a secure location at the end of every shift.
+Take note of your equipment and materials, including model and serial numbers, for insurance purposes.
+Ensure all your equipment are locked in a secure location at the end of every shift.
 Leave nothing out.
 While you are at it, turn off the electricity and block all access points to any stairwells and scaffolding.

 Having ticked off everything in your construction site security plan, you can now concentrate your time on the more important tasks of ensuring your employees are safe and work is completed to a great standard.